paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 Remember, if you are using a tape player that has a mono headphone jack, ***you will not capture the stereo content of the cassette***.
 You may try a Walkman-style tape player as this will have a stereo headphone output.

 Always clean and test your equipment before playing the tape you are intending to digitise.
 It is best to get the device serviced prior to use.
+Try out your entire workflow on stereo practice tapes to determine the best configuration for your project.

 <br>